Akuli/jou/doc/bitwise.md

 ## Bitwise Not

 The result of `~a` is the value of `a` with all bits flipped.
-This is also known as bitwise inverting.
+This is also known as bitwise negation and bitwise inverting.
 See [XOR](#bitwise-xor) if you want to flip only some of the bits in a number.

 For example: